culanomeara/lets-talk-about-lego/README.md

 ### Fixed Bugs

 - I had a number of bugs that I worked thru:
-  - Errors with filepaths when deployed to github. this was resolved when i moved away from absolute filepaths.
+  - Errors with filepaths when deployed to Github. this was resolved when i moved away from absolute filepaths.
   - When the screen was small, the nav menu got distorted.
 This was solved by introducing a hamburger menu feature(suggested by my mentor).
   - The site title was too large when the screen was small so i changed from px to relative width values.
+  - Many typos in readme.md
+  - Text sitting too close to right side of screen.
+Added padding to paragraphs.
+  - Hamburger menu text got too small on mobile screens.
+Adjusted text size.
+  - validation error with stray script outside body. moved it inside.
+  - vaildation error with javascript having alt tag.
+Tag was removed.

 ## Deployment